automatically generated captions

 00:41:44 You know fish that see electric fields

-00:41:49 and sense electrical things that we can't even imagine what it would be like in even birds for example that have four
+00:41:49 and sense electrical things that we can't even imagine what it would be like and even birds for example that have four

 00:41:56 color receptors.
 We only have three Try to imagine a specific color that you've never seen before.